-Manzini et al. (2014) and ZS17 showed how indices that capture intermodel spread 183 in the climate change projections can contribute to explain part of the uncertainty 184 in tropospheric circulation changes in the Northern Hemisphere.
-We made a simi-185 lar assessment to identify remote drivers of the austral midlatitude circulation re-186 sponse to greenhouse gas forcing and the associated global warming.
-We analyzed 187 the intermodel spread in the temperature and wind responses to global warming 188 (not shown) and found temperature at around 250 hPa as one of the aspects of 189 climate with the largest uncertainty in both DJF and JJA.
-It has been established 190 that tropical upper-tropospheric warming can induce a midlatitude circulation re-191 sponse (Butler et al., 2010; Arblaster et al., 2011).
-We therefore defined a tropical 192 warming index (ΔT{trop}) based on the change in temperature at 250 hPa zonally 193 averaged between 15°S and 15°N. During JJA, the stratospheric zonal wind above 194 60 hPa between 50° S and 60° S emerges as a potential source of uncertainty, to-195 gether with lower stratospheric temperature between 60° S and 90° S. Since these 196 two features are related, we describe this stratospheric source of uncertainty in 197 JJA using a single index (ΔU{strat}), defined as the zonal wind changes at 50 hPa, 198 zonally averaged between 50° S and 60° S. Although there is no vortex during the 199 warm season, changes in the strength and persistence of the stratospheric vortex 200 during the preceding spring contribute to a shift of the summer westerlies.
-Previ-201 ous work has shown a time-lagged influence of the spring stratospheric vortex on 202 the tropospheric zonal winds in DJF on both sub-seasonal and seasonal time-scales 203 (Mechoso et al., 1988; Thompson and Wallace, 2000; Saggioro and Shepherd, 2019) 204 and in the forced response (Ceppi and Shepherd, 2019).
-There is agreement across 205 models on a delayed vortex breakdown in the future climate under the RCP8.5 sce-206 nario, but with delays varying from 5 to more than 30 days (Ceppi and Shepherd, 207 2019), representing another source of uncertainty.
-Thus, to describe the influence 208 of the stratosphere in DJF, we defined a stratospheric vortex breakdown delay 209 index (VB{delay}) as the difference between the climatological vortex breakdown 210 date in the future period and the climatological breakdown date in the reference 211 period.
-The vortex breakdown date is defined as the time when the polar vortex 212 first weakens below 15 ms^{-1} in its seasonal march (Ceppi and Shepherd, 2019), in 213 units of Julian days.
-Summarizing, the driver indices considered are the following: 214
+Manzini et al. (2014) and ZS17 showed how indices that capture intermodel spread in the climate change projections can contribute to explain part of the uncertainty in tropospheric circulation changes in the Northern Hemisphere.
+We made a similar assessment to identify remote drivers of the austral midlatitude circulation response to greenhouse gas forcing and the associated global warming.
+We analyzed the intermodel spread in the temperature and wind responses to global warming (not shown) and found temperature at around 250 hPa as one of the aspects of climate with the largest uncertainty in both DJF and JJA.
+It has been established that tropical upper-tropospheric warming can induce a midlatitude circulation response (Butler et al. 2010; Arblaster et al. 2011).
+We therefore defined a tropical warming index (ΔT{trop}) based on the change in temperature at 250 hPa zonally averaged between 15°S and 15°N. During JJA, the stratospheric zonal wind above 60 hPa between 50°S and 60°S emerges as a potential source of uncertainty, together with lower stratospheric temperature between 60°S and 90°S. Since these two features are related, we describe this stratospheric source of uncertainty in JJA using a single index (ΔU{strat}), defined as the zonal wind changes at 50 hPa, zonally averaged between 50°S and 60°S. Although there is no vortex during the warm season, changes in the strength and persistence of the stratospheric vortex during the preceding spring contribute to a shift of the summer westerlies.
+Previous work has shown a time-lagged influence of the spring stratospheric vortex on the tropospheric zonal winds in DJF on both sub-seasonal and seasonal timescales (Mechoso et al. 1988; Thompson and Wallace 2000;